mw439/A02/README.md

   - Linux/Unix
   - Windows
   - MacOS
 - Understand that it is required to download Git to fully optimize the use with Github Desktop.
+(If you download GitHub Desktop it will also download the latest version of Git aswell)

 # Steps to use Webstorm